-It’s common for students to get private student loans with the help of a cosigner.
+It’s common for students to get private student loans with the help of a cosigner, who takes joint responsibility for the loan.
 But after you graduate, it might not make sense to list your cosigner on the account anymore.

 Some private lenders are willing to release a cosigner from legal responsibility for the debt.
 The CFPB provides two sample letters to request more information about cosigner release — one for primary borrowers and another for cosigners.

 Dispute credit report errors